 I often compare usability testing to juggling in the middle of a 3-ring circus—there’s a lot happening all at once and it’s easy to miss (or misinterpret) what you’re seeing.
 During a recent usability study, I noticed that a few participants stopped scrolling about halfway down the page.
 At first, I assumed it was because … Continue reading “12 Less Obvious Usability Issues to Look For”

 One of the best uses of limited development dollars is to usability test a prototype as early as possible.
 Test too early in the design process — and participants may not fully understand what they’re looking at.
 Test too late — and you likely will trash quite a bit of work (and money).

-You may not be the usability test facilitator, designer, developer, or business analyst, but as a business stakeholder, your participation is critical to the success of the usability study.
+You may not be the usability test moderator, designer, developer, or business analyst, but as a business stakeholder, your participation is critical to the success of the usability study.
 Yes, you.
 As a subject matter expert in your area, you know things NO ONE ELSE on the team knows.
-Your unique perspective and knowledge allows the facilitator … Continue reading “Your (Super Important) Role as a Usability Study Observer”
+Your unique perspective and knowledge allows the moderator … Continue reading “Your (Super Important) Role as a Usability Study Observer”